Paul Darling: Early life and education

-Darling grew up in Cleadon in County Durham and went to Tonstall School in Sunderland before attending Winchester School and then St Edmund Hall College, Oxford.
+Darling grew up in Cleadon in County Durham and went to Tonstall School in Sunderland before attending Winchester College and then St Edmund Hall, Oxford.
 His mother was a magistrate and his brother Ian Darling is a British circuit judge.
-Darling's grandfather was Newcastle United player Jack Allen.
+Darling's grandfather was Newcastle United player Jack Allen, who scored for Newcastle in the 1932 FA Cup final.

 Career

 Darling was called to the bar at Middle Temple in 1983, and in 1999 was appointed King's Counsel.
 He was also called to the Northern Ireland Bar.

 In 2010, Darling became head of Keating Chambers where he remained until 2017.
 He then took the unusual step of moving chambers, joining general commercial set, 39 Essex Chambers.

-His areas of practice include construction and engineering, procurement, domestic and international arbitration – areas in which he has been ranked at tier or band 2 levels by The Legal 500 and Chambers and Partners directories.
-He is deputy treasurer of Middle Temple for 2023.
+His areas of practice included construction and engineering, procurement, domestic and international arbitration – areas in which he had been ranked at tier or band 2 levels by The Legal 500 and Chambers and Partners directories.
+He was Treasurer of Middle Temple for 2024.

 Significant cases

-Darling has been instructed as lead counsel on several significant cases.
+Darling was instructed as lead counsel on several significant cases.